From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 Emotional regulation and anxiety reduction

 Emotional dysregulation narrows attention and impairs working memory.
 Teaching simple, portable regulation strategies gives the child tools to return to thinking mode.
+Calm start rituals, sensory supports, and defined break activities help the child shift into a focused state.

 Practical regulation strategies